Making the cut: improved ranking and selection for large-scale inference: Computation

-A generic approach to computing r-values starts with a finite grid $\{ \alpha_j \}$ in $(0,1)$, at which we compute the posterior tail probabilities $v_{i,j} = V_{\alpha_j}(D_i) $ for all units $i$ (or approximations, {\em e.g.} by MCMC).
+Alternatively, a generic approach to computing r-values starts with a finite grid $\{ \alpha_j \}$ in $(0,1)$, at which we compute the posterior tail probabilities $v_{i,j} = V_{\alpha_j}(D_i) $ for all units $i$ (or approximations, {\em e.g.} by MCMC).
 The grid need not be uniform; we enrich coverage near $0$ in our implementation.
 The $j$th column of the matrix $\{ v_{i,j} \}$ holds a sample from the marginal distribution for which $\lambda_{\alpha_j}$ is the $1-\alpha_j$ quantile.
-Marching through $j$ allows us to assemble a discrete (in $\alpha$), empirical (over units) quantile function, which we convert to a function $\hat \lambda_\alpha$ first by smoothing to mitigate sampling effects and then by interpolating to $\alpha$ values beyond the initial grid.
+Marching through $j$ allows us to assemble a discrete (in $\alpha$), empirical (over units) quantile function, which we convert to a function $\hat \lambda_\alpha$ first by possibly smoothing to mitigate sampling effects and then by interpolating to $\alpha$ values beyond the initial grid.
 Then for each unit $i$ we solve $V_\alpha( D_i) = \hat \lambda_{\alpha}$ numerically in $\alpha$ to obtain that unit's r-value.
 Figure~\ref{fig:NBA1} illustrates the computation for two units in the NBA example.
-Pseudo-code for the general algorithm is below.
-The \verb+R+ package \verb+rvalues+ implements this algorithm for various model structures. \fbox{
+Pseudo-code for the algorithm and elements of the \verb+R+ package implementation are given in the Supplementary Material document.